-Rob has been recognised (for two years in a row) as a “Rising Star” by The Legal 500 2021 for work in Energy and as a “real standout” in The Legal 500 2020 for Power (including electricity, nuclear and renewables).
+Rob has been recognised (for two years in a row) as a “Rising Star” in The Legal 500 2021 and 2022 for work in Energy, and as a “real standout” in The Legal 500 2020 for Power (including electricity, nuclear and renewables).
 Rob was also the Rising Star award winner in the 2021 Energy UK's Young Energy Professionals Awards.

 Rob is very familiar with the Contract for Difference (CFD), Capacity Market, Feed-in Tariff (FiT), Renewables Obligation (RO) and Renewable Heat Incentive (RHI) schemes.
 He is the author of several published articles on renewable energy development and regulation, as well as a frequent presenter on these issues.
 Rob is also the co-author of the 2022 Lexology “Getting The Deal Through” Renewable Energy Report on Poland.